2000 Fijian coup d'état

 George Speight, the leader of the coup, was convicted of treason and sentenced to death.
-The sentence was commuted to life imprisonment.
+The sentence was commuted to life imprisonment, and on 18 September 2024, he was pardoned by Fiji's Mercy Commission.

 Background

 The 1999 Fijian general election saw a resounding victory for the People's Coalition, a multiracial grouping of the Fiji Labour Party, Fijian Association Party, National Unity Party and Christian Democratic Alliance.
 The coalition won 54 of 71 seats, while the Soqosoqo ni Vakavulewa ni Taukei of Sitiveni Rabuka (who had come to power in the 1987 Fijian coups d'état) was reduced to 8 seats.
 Mahendra Chaudhry became the country's first Indo-Fijian Prime Minister.

 Chaudhry's election angered hardline i-Taukei nationalists, as did his government's moves to renew agricultural leases and compensate farmers whose leases had expired.
-In September 1999 the Great Council of Chiefs rejected the government's plan to renew leases.
+In September 1999, the Great Council of Chiefs rejected the government's plan to renew leases.
 Later that month, meetings were held around the country seeking the removal of the government, and former PANU leader Apisai Tora threatened to topple the government through protest marches and civil disobedience.
 A series of protest marches followed in April 2000, and a large march led by Iliesa Duvuloco was scheduled by 19 May.